Shopify/hydrogen-v1/docs/framework/react-server-components.md

 This guide provides information about how React Server Components work in the context of Hydrogen.

 > Note:
-> React Server Components are currently in Alpha.
-However, Hydrogen includes a built-in layer of abstraction that provides stability, regardless of the state of React Server Components.
+> Hydrogen's [implementation](https://shopify.dev/custom-storefronts/hydrogen/framework/work-with-rsc) of server components is a modified version of React Server Components, which are currently in [Alpha](https://reactjs.org/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.html#server-components).
+Shopify provides a layer of abstractions to make server components stable for use in Hydrogen apps.
+>
+> Shopify is currently working with Vercel and the React team to align on enhancements to server components, and will release a future version of Hydrogen with tools for migrating existing Hydrogen apps.

 ## How React Server Components work